 Policy compliance options

-To comply with the Tri-Agency Policy, you must either:
+To comply with the Tri-Agency Policy, you must either archive or publish as follows:

 (Open Access Green) Archive the post-print or the published version in an institutional or subject repository.
 The SFU Library can work with you or on your behalf to deposit your articles in Summit, SFU’s Research Repository.